-Microsoft manages Windows 11 operating system and driver updates through Windows patch management via our Endpoint Management tools.
+If your device is managed by MECM, Microsoft Endpoint Configuration Manager will manage the Windows 11 operating system and driver updates through Windows patch management using endpoint management tools.

 Key details: